 You can do your part to control mosquitoes around your home and yard by doing the following:

 - Eliminate standing water: Mosquitoes can breed in a container as small as a bottle-cap.
-For more tips, watch the slideshow on right.

 - Treat standing water: Larvicides can help to control mosquito breeding sites.